BACKGROUND CHECKS AND DRUG SCREENING

 - Microsoft – Products such as Surface, Surface Pro, and Lumia devices.

-- Students are required to have the laptop computer and tablet device in their possession at the time of the DNP Nurse Anesthesia Program Orientation.
+- Residents are required to have the laptop computer and tablet device in their possession at the time of the DNP Nurse Anesthesia Program Orientation.

-- It is recommended that students load Chrome, Firefox, and Safari browsers on their computers.
+- It is recommended that residents load Chrome, Firefox, and Safari browsers on their computers.
 Canvas works best in these internet browsers.

 The candidate must be able to accurately make observations at a distance and close at hand.
 Observation necessitates the functional use of the sense of vision and somatic sensation and is enhanced by the functional use of all the other senses.